 However, once you shift from Accumulation to the Drawdown phase, the complexity increases.
 To further complicate matters, simple conventional wisdom is often not the optimal solution.
 In fact, sometimes the exact opposite of conventional wisdom is the best solution.
 As with all aspects of customized financial planning, every client’s unique needs and solutions vary depending on the facts.

 Conventional drawdown wisdom is to withdraw from your nest egg in the following order: Taxable income and assets, Qualified assets, and Roth assets.
 It needs to be noted that as complexity increases, so do the optimal solutions.
 Included in our drawdown analysis are such variables as the tax rate, spending by year, Medicare cost thresholds, current account balances by account type, and other qualifiers as well as your Social Security analysis as this is a valuable stream of inflation-adjusted income.

-The financial planning process is broken into multiple phases (facts, goals, model).
+The financial planning process is broken into multiple phases (facts, goals, models).
 So too, is the Income Optimization phase.
 First, we need to update facts and goals and to decide on the most advantageous Social Security strategy.
 Only then should we begin the Income Optimization analysis.
 Roth IRA conversions can play a large role in this -especially give the TCJA (Tax Cuts and Jobs Act) of 2017 which expire in 2025.
 Roth IRA conversions are more than tempting right now due to the pending tax increase – but that is assuming there are no major changes in your life … or in the IRS rulings.

 At Hamilton Financial Planning we leverage a modeling tool to help manage complexity.
 Once we have the facts confirmed, and your Social Security solution defined, we then can begin sifting through many options including lowest cumulative taxes, maximum ending balance, or any combination of the above.